 The Aegina Fistiki Fest is the brainchild of a group of nut-loving volunteers and is organized in collaboration with local producers.

-At the heart of celebrations is the trade fair along the port with dozens of stalls featuring the reputed pistachio and its byproducts – ice cream, soaps, bars, pastels, spoon sweets and other locally produced products including honey and cheese.
+At the heart of celebrations is the trade fair along the port with dozens of stalls featuring the reputed pistachio and its byproducts – ice cream, soaps, bars, spoon sweets and other locally produced products including honey and cheese.

 ♫ I end today’s post with a traditional island song (nisiotiko) from the island of Aegina about the “dark-calling sea” (“Mavrokalousa Thalassa”) performed by Marilena Tsartsitalidou and Kyriakos Gouventas on the violin.